lightward/mechanic-tasks/docs/auto-tag-orders-by-product-collections/README.md

 # Auto-tag orders by product collections

-Tags: Auto-Tag, Orders, Products, Collections
+Tags: Auto-Tag, Collections, Orders, Products

 Use this task to automatically tag orders based on what collection(s) the customer has ordered from.
 Useful for broadly classifying orders according to their contents.